-15. Procurement with State and Federal Funds
+15. Procurement with State and Federal Funds:

 In all cases where procurements are made by CDTA with state and/or Federal funds and are conditioned upon, or subject to, laws or regulations for purchasing, CDTA shall observe such laws and/or regulations.
-This shall apply to all matters, including bidding; advertising for bids, reviewing bids, awarding contracts, monitoring awarded contracts and reporting awarded Contracts.
+This shall apply to all matters, including bidding, advertising for bids, reviewing bids, awarding contracts, monitoring awarded contracts and reporting awarded contracts.

 Federal regulations permit grant applicants, such as CDTA, to incur project costs before receiving formal approval or grant awards.
-It is the practice of CDTA not to incur costs or entertain the award of Contracts for capital projects to be funded in whole or in part with Federal aid unless Federal aid supporting the projects is dedicated in an adopted Federal budget as a formula appropriation to CDTA or as an earmarked appropriation to CDTA.
+It is the practice of CDTA not to incur costs or entertain the award of contracts for capital projects to be funded in whole or in part with Federal aid unless Federal aid supporting the projects is dedicated in an adopted Federal budget as a formula appropriation to CDTA or as an earmarked appropriation to CDTA.

-16. Full and Open Competition
+16. Full and Open Competition:

 All procurement transactions above the micro-purchase level, as defined in Section I of this manual, will be conducted in a manner that provides maximum open and free competition.
+All procurement transactions above the micro-purchase level, as defined in Section I of this manual, will be conducted in a manner that provides maximum open and free competition.
 The following are considered to be restrictive of competition and may not be used in any solicitation: